jarle/remix-adonisjs-docs/docs/technical-details/not-a-hack.md

 ## Stability and Support

-Because remix-adonisjs uses official APIs:
+Because react-adonisjs uses official APIs:

 - **Updates are straightforward** - React Router updates work as long as the public APIs remain stable
 - **No lock-in** - You can eject to a plain React Router + Node.js server if needed